Skip to main content

 Fundamentals

 The experience of aging often involves a subtle yet persistent shift in the body’s internal landscape.
-Energy levels may change, can alter, and the general sense of vitality may feel different.
+Energy levels may change, body composition can alter, and the general sense of vitality may feel different.
 These changes are frequently tied to the complex communication network within our bodies, a system of biochemical messages that governs metabolic function.

 Peptides are the very language of this system, short chains of amino acids that act as precise signals, instructing cells and tissues on their specific roles.
 Understanding their function is the first step in comprehending how physiological processes can be supported as we age.